SeaCoffee/AutoSales/README.md

    docker-compose run --rm app python manage.py makemigrations
    docker-compose run --rm app python manage.py migrate

-   Note: The container name (`app`) may vary depending on your setup.
-Check your `docker-compose.yml` file for the correct service name.

 5. Access the Platform

    Open your web browser and go to http://localhost/ to access the platform.